anjannair/amputator/README.md

 ## License

-This project is licensed under MIT License, See [LICENSE](/LICENSE) for more information
+This project is licensed under GNU General Public License, See [LICENSE](/LICENSE) for more information